Frequently Asked Questions

 Do you have formal “membership?”

 No. There is not a formal membership roll.
 The Church business is all done by the Officers of the Church (the Elders and Pastor).
-Informally we consider a “member” to be a committed person who has been attending at least six months.
+Informally we consider a “member” to be a committed believer who has been consistently attending services for at least six months.
 Before anyone commits to a ministry in the church, we ask that they complete six months of regular attendance.